joyent/conch-api/docs/modules/Conch::Controller::Login.md

 ## session\_login

 Handles the act of logging in, given a user and password in the form.
-Returns a JWT token.
+Response uses the Login json schema, containing a JWT.

 ## session\_logout